Für Alina: Musical structure

-It begins with a low double-octave B, which echoes throughout the whole work (save for the last section); it should be played with the pedal down throughout (a single pedal shift is found before the last four bars).
-The right hand plays the notes an octave higher than noted.
-Considering there is no time signature, the tempo is free, yet introspective in a way that allows the player to personalize the experience of playing it by responding to the notes and occasional dissonance.
-Thus the use of rubato becomes essential.
-Both hands play their single notes at the same time.
+It begins with a low double-octave B, which echoes throughout the whole work until the last section.
+The sustain pedal is depressed throughout the entire piece, with a brief shift prior to the last four measures.
+The right-hand melody is transposed an octave higher than notated.
+As there is no time signature, the tempo is free and aleatoric.
+Although both hands play their single notes at the same time, the use of rubato is encouraged.

-Only two types of notes appear in the score: whole notes and stemless black notes (more free as to their duration).
-It has only 15 bars of written music: the first bar has the low bass octave.
-From there onwards begins the following pattern: the second bar has one note-head and one whole note, the next bar has two quarter notes and a whole note, and so on until a bar that has seven quarter notes and a whole note.
-This pattern then scales down again, to one quarter note and a half note.
-The last bar has two quarter notes and a half note.
-In other words, the first bar has one note, the second has two, the third has three, and so on.
-It is built as such: 1 2 3 4 5 6 7 8 7 6 5 4 3 2 3.
-The compositional symmetry mirrors the harmonic symmetry.

-If played softly enough, with the pedal down and given enough time, the notes (often resulting in minor and major clashes between B and C#, D and E, and F# and G) can produce a humming of dissonance in the piano's machinery, a phenomenon that only adds to the transcendental nature of the piece.

-The entire harmonic structure, save for one note, is constructed so that the left hand part is the highest note in a B Minor chord which is below the melody line.
+The entire harmonic structure, with one exception, is constructed so that the left-hand part outlines a B-minor triad directly below the right-hand melody.
 Thus, when the melody is on a C# or D, the left hand is on a B. When the melody is on an E or F#, the left hand is on a D, and when the melody is on a G, A, or B, the left hand is on an F#.
-The only break from this harmonic structure appears when the left hand hits a C# below an F# in the right hand, synchronous with the release of the pedal at the end of the 11th bar.
+The only break from this harmonic structure appears when the left hand plays a C# below an F# in the right hand, synchronous with the release of the pedal at the end of measure 11.